About This Collection

 I’ve been fortunate to have my work published by organizations such as Resilience.org, Overstory Alliance, Millennium Alliance for Humanity and the Biosphere, the Campaign to Save the Boundary Waters, and Friends of the Mississippi River.

 When I’m not messing around with words, you can probably find me playing music, climbing rocks + trees + occasionally more dangerous things (see those person-shaped specks at the top of that Utah arch?), cooking, or finding any reason to be inside or out with friends + family.

 College may or may not be the best time of your life, but it certainly is one of the purely craziest for growth, reflection, and opportunity.
-I’m a rising senior at the University of Minnesota, though a borne-and-bred Wisconsinite (go Packers!).
+I’m a senior at the University of Minnesota, though a borne-and-bred Wisconsinite (go Packers!).